Indo-Pacific inter-basin exchange

 1. Response of the ITF and regional seas to intraseasonal – interannual forcing

 A number of in situ observational programs provide a variety of observations over a 20 year timeframe, yet there has been few studies that combine these data to investigate the variability of the ITF at various timescales.
-For example, the INSTANT program, 2004-2005, directly measured the full-depth volume, temperature and salinity transport in the two major inflows – Makassar Strait and Lifamatola Passage- and three major outflows – Timor Passage, Ombai Strait and Lombok Strait – of the Indonesian Throughflow.
-More recently, the Australian IMOS program monitored the Ombai Strait and Timor Passage between 2011-2015 and there is an ongoing US program to monitor the Makassar Strait (Gordon, pers coms).
+For example, the INSTANT program, 2004-2005, directly measured the full-depth volume, temperature and salinity transport in the two major inflows – Makassar Strait and Lifamatola Passage- and three major outflows – Timor Passage, Ombai Strait and Lombok Strait – of the ITF.
+More recently, the Australian IMOS program monitored the Ombai Strait and Timor Passage between 2011-2015 and there is an ongoing United States program to monitor the Makassar Strait (Gordon, pers. com.).
 Additionally, there are ongoing XBTs and satellite SST, and altimetry data.
 These programs provided valuable observations of the inflow and outflow passages, and the Indonesian seas.
 We will use these ocean data sets and atmospheric reanalysis products to characterize the response of the ITF to intraseasonal – interannual forcing.